ddlg3003/NestJsMicroServices/README.md

 ## Running the app with docker-compose
-Please make sure that you have docker desktop installed in your local machine and run these command:
+Please make sure that you have docker desktop installed in your local machine and run these commands:

 ```bash
 # build todo server image